 Submitting a request is not the end of the process.
 In fact, submitting often only starts a longer conversation.
 Regardless of whether a change request is approved or denied, there will likely be some back and forth between the person submitting the request and the person responsible for reviewing it.

 Although the changes being approved can vary widely, the steps after approval should look the same.
-This includes holding a meeting and completing necessary forms.
-The key is having a system in place to take approved requests from documents and turning them into reality.
+This includes holding a meeting and completing necessary forms such as a change order.
+The key is having a system in place to take approved requests from documents and turn them into reality.

 When creating and submitting change requests, it’s important to have the proper documentation tools.
 Throughout the course of a project, you will need to organize and store an array of documents so that everything is easy for anyone to find and nothing is lost.
 ProjectManager allows you to upload all the documents you need to your project, with unlimited file space.

 And if you need to point out a specific detail on a change request, simply leave a comment in the document and tag the team member(s) you want to show.
 This eliminates the need to email PDFs. back and forth and puts all your correspondences in one space.